 You don’t need to sell your services or products based on price.
-You don’t need to waste your time on fee-sensitive clients or customers, either.
+You don’t need to waste your time on fee-sensitive clients, either.

 Sort by price

 One of the most common features on shopping sites, is the “sort by price” filter.
 It lets us see products in the category we’ve searched for, listed in price order.

 The reason sort by price exists, is that the marketplace demands it.
 When presented with 5 or 50 options for a commodity product, the lowest price wins.
 This is known as the race to the bottom.
 Bottled water is bottled water.
 It makes no sense to pay more for it than you need to.